 DWI vs DUI: What is the Difference Between DUI and DWI?

-In the United States, a dizzying number of different acronyms are being used to identify a driving while intoxicated crime.
+In the US, many acronyms are used to identify driving while intoxicated crimes.
 The two more prominently used abbreviations are DUI (in over 32 states) and DWI (in about 10 states).
 The other states use other acronyms to identify the same basic crime.

-For example, Massachusetts, Maine, and Rhode Island enacted laws called “operating under the influence,” or OUI (for operating under the Influence).
+For instance, Massachusetts, Maine, and Rhode Island have laws known as "operating under the influence" or OUI.
 In Michigan, Indiana and Wisconsin, the preferred acronym is OWI (operating while intoxicated).
 Simply accept the concept that each synonym is identifying the same crime of intoxicated driving.

 Three other midwestern states have unique acronyms, shared by no other states.
 Wyoming uses DWUI and Oregon uses DUII.
 The Ohio law alone refers to its crime as OVI.
 But, both OVI-DUI abbreviations are searched online interchangeably in the Buckeye State.

-Most of these original laws only made alcohol-impaired driving the criminal act.
-But, by the 1920s, states began to add drug-impaired driving as an alternative type of criminal traffic offense.
+Most of these original laws only made alcohol-impaired driving a criminal act.
+But, by the 1920s, states began to add laws criminalizing drug-impaired driving as an alternative type of criminal traffic offense.

 Amending Statutes to Create a Legal Limit and Laws Mandating a Chemical Test from Arrested Drivers